SCC-Loc: A Unified Semantic Cascade Consensus Framework for UAV Thermal Geo-Localization: Results

 \textbf{1) Brittleness of End-to-End Regression:} Despite supervised training on Thermal-UAV, both STHN and NIVnet exhibit performance collapse in large-scale search spaces, with Acc@5 consistently $\le 1.00\%$.
 This failure stems from their reliance on direct parameter regression without hierarchical search, making them highly susceptible to initial viewpoint discrepancies and visual decoys in unconstrained global localization.

 \textbf{2) Robustness Against Scale Variations:} As the search area quadruples ($600\times600$ to $1200\times1200$ m), the strongest baseline (DINOv2 + MINIMA$_{\text{RoMa}}$) suffers severe degradation.
 In contrast, SCC-Loc demonstrates superior scalability.
 Under the $1200\times1200$ m setting, it maintains a robust 46.30\% Acc@5, alongside high Acc@10 (76.00\%) and Acc@20 (83.45\%).
-Although the mean error increases to 46.62 m due to positional drifts from a few unlocalized queries, the consistently high recall rates firmly validate that our proposed method remains highly effective and robust in large-scale search spaces.
+Although the mean error increases to 46.62 m due to positional drifts from a few unlocalized queries, the consistently high Acc@10 and Acc@20 values indicate that our proposed method remains effective in large-scale search spaces.

 \textbf{3) Deployment Efficiency and Memory Advantage:} While end-to-end models offer rapid inference ($\le 0.04$ s), their accuracy is insufficient for reliable deployment.
-Among viable two-stage paradigms, SCC-Loc presents a highly advantageous trade-off.
-Although our pipeline requires slightly higher latency (14.21 s compared to 12.28 s) for rigorous filtering and optimization, its unified architecture yields significant memory savings.
+Among viable two-stage strategies, SCC-Loc presents a highly advantageous trade-off.
+Although our pipeline requires slightly higher latency (14.21 s compared to 12.28 s) for cascaded filtering and optimization, its unified architecture yields significant memory savings.
 By sharing a single-load DINOv2 backbone across both retrieval and matching stages, SCC-Loc restricts peak GPU memory to 1174.7 MB—effectively halving the 2335.5 MB overhead of disjointed baselines.
 This balance of geometric precision and resource efficiency is critical for deployment on constrained UAV platforms.